Mark-Sign/documentation/sdk-php-client.md

 ## Installation

-Installation is pretty much stright forward with composer.
+Installation is pretty much straight forward with composer.
 To install, just run the following command:

 ```
 composer require mark-sign/gateway-sdk-php